-- Corporate Plan Prepared under section 35 of the PGPA Act for submission to the relevant Minister and publication on the Office's website. - Annual performance statement To be prepared under section 39 of the PGPA Act for inclusion in the Annual Report from 2016-17 onward.
+- Corporate plan Prepared under section 35 of the PGPA Act for submission to relevant Minister and publication on the Office's website. - Annual performance statement To be prepared under section 39 of the PGPA Act for inclusion in the Annual Report from 2016-17 onward.

-This Plan operates from the 2016-17 financial year and outlines how the OOSGG intends to deliver against its purpose over the coming four years.
-The Plan has been prepared in accordance with guidance issued by the Department of Finance on the enhanced Commonwealth performance framework.
+This Plan operates from the 2017-18 financial year and has a four year planning horizon.
+The plan has been prepared in accordance with guidance issued by the Department of Finance on the enhanced Commonwealth performance framework.